TorsteinAndvik/Programming-in-Haskell/Chapter 4/exercises.md

 mult = \x -> (\y -> (\z -> x * y * z))
 ```

+## Exercise 8

-## 8 The Luhn algorithm is used to check bank card numbers for simple errors such as mistyping a digit.
+The Luhn algorithm is used to check bank card numbers for simple errors such as mistyping a digit.
 Define a `LuhnDouble :: Int -> Int` and a function luhn that decides if a four digit bank card number is valid

 ```haskell
 luhnDouble :: Int -> Int